tomatopuree/bareSGDdotpy/README.md

+here you go sam.

-hw3 conducts stochasthic gradient descent on MNIST using a neural network with only  one layer.
-It uses batches (stochasthic, remember?) and learning rate annealation.
+barebonessgd conducts stochasthic gradient descent on MNIST using a neural network with only  one layer.
+It uses batches and learning rate annealation.

-hw6 is different in that it is a 2 (hidden) layer architecture, and it tries out a bunch of parameters semi automatically.
-It's success rate is much better if trained correctly.
+regularizedsgd demonstrates a pseudo-meta learner using a 2 layer architecture, with L1 and L2 regularization.
+It's test set performance is better that former if correct regularization parameters are used.